Polarizing, Petrographic, Geological

 Olympus BHS-LSH 100 watt lamp house

-Reichert Zetopan analyzer and compensator plates
+Reichert Zetopan-Pol analyzer and compensator plates

 Unitron MPS centering turret in clutch